thoeve/ptnotifications/README.md

 ### Installing

-Download the latest version from the releases page
+Download the latest version from the releases page.

 Update the PT Notifications settings:
 ```